 Josiane L. Broussard, Ph.D., Laboratory Director

-Josie is an Assistant Professor at Colorado State University in the Department of Health and Exercise Science.
+Josie is an Associate Professor at Colorado State University in the Department of Health and Exercise Science.
 Before CSU she was a mentored junior faculty member at the University of Colorado Boulder where she trained in circadian biology with Professor Kenneth P. Wright, Jr. Prior to Colorado, Josie completed her postdoctoral work with Dr. Richard Bergman in Los Angeles, focused on obesity and insulin resistance in an animal model.
-For her graduate work, Josie studied sleep and metabolism with Dr. Eve Van Cauter at the University of Chicago.
+For her graduate work, Josie studied molecular metabolism and sleep with Dr. Eve Van Cauter at the University of Chicago.
 Before that, she majored in neuroscience at Brandeis University in Waltham, MA and before THAT she grew up on the coast of Maine.

 Ellen Lyon, M.S., Laboratory Manager

-Ellen is a Research Associate managing the SAM Lab at CSU.
+Ellen is a Research Associate and manages the SAM Lab at CSU.
 She has a background in clinical exercise physiology and previously worked in diabetes and vascular research at the University of Colorado Anschutz Medical Campus.
-She keeps all of us organized and the lab running by overseeing every aspect of our research (as Josie would say--she is the "real" boss).
-She takes care of IRB regulatory and compliance work, data collection and organization, participant recruitment and communication, student and staff training, scheduling, conducting study visits...and whatever else needs to be done!
+Ellen keeps the lab organized and running smoothly by overseeing every aspect of our research including IRB regulation and compliance, data collection and organization, participant recruitment and communication, student and staff training, scheduling, and inpatient study visit coordination.

-Sophie graduated with her Master's degree in Exercise & Sport Science from Western Colorado University and is now pursuing her PhD in Human Bioenergetics.
-As a SAMmie she will investigate countermeasures to circadian misalignment.
+Sophie graduated with her Master's degree in Exercise & Sport Science from Western Colorado University and is now pursuing her PhD in Human Bioenergetics at CSU.
+As a SAMmie, Sophie will investigate countermeasures to circadian misalignment focusing on blood pressure measurements.
 In Spring 2018 and 2019, Sophie qualified for and ran in the USA Olympic Trials for the marathon!